canturan10/satellighte/deployment/README.md

 Neural Magic's [DeepSparse](https://docs.neuralmagic.com/deepsparse/) Engine is able to integrate into popular deep learning libraries allowing you to leverage DeepSparse for loading and deploying sparse models with ONNX.

-From root directory of the repository run followings, We need the `ONNX` file to use it.
+From root directory of the repository run followings.
+We need the `ONNX` file to use it.
 [Create your onnx file from the above steps](#onnx).
 Next,

 ### Install Dependency For DeepSparse